 Nausicaä is my favorite manga of all time.
 It may rank up there with my favorite stories in any medium.
 I saw the original Warriors of the Wind back in 1985 on VHS when my parents rented it from our local video store.
 It was god awful.
 I was 6 and couldn’t follow it.
 The cover didn’t even have anything to do with the film.

-I mean just look at this thing.
+I mean just look at this dumpster fire:

-Horrifying.
-I mean the actual hero is as far in the back of the image as possible, there are no robots in the film, and a frigging Pegasus?
+The actual hero is as far in the back of the image as possible, there are no robots in the film, and a frigging Pegasus?
 Seriously?!?

 It was magic.

 The pictures seemed to move.
 It brought up emotions.
 It’s hard to really put into words.
 It’s human.
 It’s heartbreaking.
 It’s art.

 Even back then I wanted to explore that world and bring it to life in my own way.
 I wanted very much to create a pen and paper role playing game out of Nausicaä of the Valley of Wind.